 General Setup:

 Describe the setup, but not going into too much detail about the laser and backlighter setup, as will probably not be relevant for the discussion.
-More important is that the central parameters, i.e. laser energy, phase plate, backlighter type, placement of alu sample etc., are described
+More important is that the central parameters, i.e. laser energy, phase plate, backlighter type, placement of alu sample etc., are described.
+For the laser and backligther setup, maybe emphasis that Al close to backlighter as in combined experiment.
+You could also check if spectrometers fulfill sample size condition of spectrometer considerations for 5mm as was the geometry of the experiment and change from 3mm to 5mm as this number is kind of arbitrarily chosen.

-Show a scheme of the setup, as well as pictures from the experiment
+Show a scheme of the setup, as well as pictures from the experiment.
+How about Inventor scheme of the whole setup?

 Point out central aspects of the setup